-Question: Do you support the right of people with disabilities to access competitive, community-based employment, with sufficient supports to succeed?
-How would you address the high unemployment rate of this population that existed even before the COVID-19 pandemic, and has risen sharply since?
+Question: Do you support the right of people with disabilities to find and keep competitive wage, community-based jobs, with the right supports to be successful?
+How will you address the high unemployment rate among people with disabilities that existed even before the COVID-19 pandemic, and has risen sharply since?

 Background: The number of working-age people with disabilities who are employed has decreased significantly during the pandemic; a 17% reduction as of May.
-A year ago, in 2019, 19% of people with a disability were employed, compared to 66% for people without a disability.
-Among people with intellectual and developmental disabilities in Wisconsin's Long-Term Care system (Family Care/IRIS), only 16% are working in competitive-wage jobs, 55% who are not working would like a paid job.
+In 2019, 19% of people with a disability were employed, compared to 66% for people without a disability.